 Faculty Tenure-Track Position Starting August 2022

 Humboldt State University is a Hispanic-Serving Institution (HSI) that strives to foster an equitable and inclusive community that supports our students of diverse backgrounds.
-HSU is committed to achieving the goals of equal opportunity and endeavors to employ faculty and staff of the highest quality committed to working in a multicultural and multiracial community that reflects the diversity of the state.
+Humboldt State University is committed to achieving the goals of equal opportunity and endeavors to employ faculty, staff, and administrators of the highest quality committed to working in a multicultural and multiracial community that reflects the diversity of the state.

 The successful candidate must demonstrate the following:

-✔ Experience and/or commitment to promoting and fostering a learning environment that is supportive of individuals from diverse backgrounds;
+Commitment to and/or experience fostering learning that is supportive of individuals from diverse backgrounds;

 Preferred qualifications for this position include: